jvitors23/movies-api/README.md

 ## Deployment strategy

 The recommended deployment strategy for this application is based on containers, since the application is already dockerized.
-A public cloud, like AWS or GCP, could be used and a container based deployment service would be .
+A container based deployment of public cloud, like AWS or GCP, could be used.

-I would also use components like Load Balancers and managed database services.
+I would also use components like Load Balancers and managed database services (to simplify backups and version upgrades).
 The following infrastructure diagram exemplifies a possible deployment using AWS cloud:

 ![Infra](/assets/infra.png)